 Use your vans (or perhaps delivery bikes and scooters) to market your catering service to locals as well as a wider audience.
 Make sure your vehicles are immaculately presented, clean and in good condition.
 Display your logo prominently and include your website and phone number.
 If your branding is out of date, work with a brand consultant to update your logo, graphics and other branding materials.

-Your branding consultant should be able to help you with designing the right graphics and placing vehicle decals and wraps on your vehicle to maximise impact.
+Your branding consultant should be able to help you with designing the right graphics and placing vehicle decals and wraps on your vehicle to maximize impact.
 Don’t forget to maintain branding consistency across your vehicles, shop fronts, brochures and other marketing materials.

 Make a list of everyone you can approach directly with a personalized pitch: wedding planners, local golf clubs, sporting clubs, art galleries and museums, exhibition halls, law offices, ad agencies, shared workspaces, banks, bridal shops and families (for their private events).
 Prepare your pitch and do research so your proposal is competitive.